Business Plan: Will Your Business Plan Survive Without You?

 I am taking steps now to ensure that my business will always be able to run without me like these insurance companies back office tips.
 Life has a way of constantly throwing you change-ups, and if you're not prepared for them, the results can be devastating.
 If you're not yet in a position to put your business on autopilot, and many are not, consider insuring yourself with a disability policy that will cover yourself and your family in the event you are disabled in some way, shape, or form.

-When you’re building a business plan and seeking to raise capital, you should think about this issue as well, from the investor’s perspective.
+When you're building a business plan and seeking to raise capital, you should think about this issue as well, from the investor's perspective.
 What happens to their investment if something happens to you?
 Who gets control of the voting stock if something happens to one of the key founders?
-Key person insurance is something many investors will require if you don’t have adequate assets backing their investment.
+Learn if the AICPA life insurance is good option for life insurance for accountants and CPA's.
+Key person insurance is something many investors will require if you don't have adequate assets backing their investment.

 I'm still sad about losing my friend, but I'm getting by.
 I've even drawn some inspiration from his amazing life to finally get cracking on that book I've long wanted to write, which I will dedicate to him.
 And I'm taking a lesson from this experience to ensure than I never have to worry about having a lapse in my business again.